Candle in the Wind: 1986 live version

 On 14 December 1986, a live version of the song was recorded in Sydney, Australia.
-This version features only Elton backing himself on the piano, and atmospheric keyboard textures and bass pedals, which were played by Elton via MIDI and keyboardist Fred Mandel.
+This version features only Elton John backing himself on the piano, and atmospheric keyboard textures and bass pedals, which were played by John via MIDI and keyboardist Fred Mandel.
 It was released in 1987 on the album Live in Australia with the Melbourne Symphony Orchestra and as a single.

-In 1988, it reached number five on the UK Singles Chart and number six on the US Billboard Hot 100 making a return for John to chart inside the Top 40 in both countries after "Heartache All Over the World" and "Slow Rivers", two of his singles from his 20th album in 1986, Leather Jackets failed to reach the top 40 on each country.
+In 1988, it reached number five on the UK singles chart and number six on the US Billboard Hot 100 making a return for John to chart inside the Top 40 in both countries after "Heartache All Over the World" and "Slow Rivers", two of his singles from his 20th album in 1986, Leather Jackets failed to reach the top 40 in either country.

 Despite problems with his vocal cords at the time, the performance also earned John a Grammy nomination in 1988 for Best Male Pop Vocal Performance.